tars/tars/README.md

 So, practise!

-First of all, check projectConfig (projectConfig.js n root directory).
+First of all, check projectConfig (projectConfig.js in root directory).
 There are two important options, which we need:

 * useSVG
 * useDpi